jwalaQ/QOSF-Mentorship-Task2/README.md

 # QOSF-Mentorship-Task2
 This repo holds my solution to Task 2 of the Screening Tasks for the QOSF Mentorship Program's second cohort.
-If it doesn't open, here's the link to NBViewer: https://nbviewer.jupyter.org/github/Jwala-1908/QOSF-Mentorship-Task2/blob/master/Task2.ipynb
+Please use this link to view it in NBViewer: https://nbviewer.jupyter.org/github/Jwala-1908/QOSF-Mentorship-Task2/blob/master/Task2.ipynb

 Qiskit Version info